zero waste local moving boxes

 Cardboard is in more demand now than ever before (WSJ).
 In 2021, US producers cranked out an estimated 400 billion square feet of corrugated product.
 Boxes contain everything from e-commerce deliveries to bananas at the grocery store.
 Most of the cardboard gets recycled – the EPA references recycling rates as high as 96%.
-Neighborhood piles of monthly bulk trash could lead one to question that number.
+Neighborhood piles of monthly bulk trash may indicate a different story.
 Nevertheless, the majority of cardboard is recycled.
 What does that process look like?
 (HowItsMade video)

 Making A Moving Box

-Ubiquitous and cheap, cardboard boxes are convenient.
-However, not all costs are monetary.
+Cardboard boxes are ubiquitous and cheap, however, not all costs are monetary.
 Cardboard is a single use product.
 What goes into making a moving box?
 First, grind up an input (trees, sawdust, old cardboard boxes), combine a lot of water and chemicals, then heat out the water to shape paper.
 Finally, paper rolls are shaped and glued into cardboard boxes.
 This simplified overview of the manufacturing process leaves out a lot of the transport and resources needed to make a box.

 Recycled Cardboard Boxes

-The supply chain for recycled cardboard moving boxes uses plenty of transport and energy.
-Huge amounts of energy, water, and transportation are required.
+The supply chain for recycled cardboard moving boxes uses huge amounts of energy, water, and transportation are required.
 Each touchpoint also requires profit to keep the process moving.
 A glance at the overall value chain reveals plenty of room for efficiency gains.

-As sustainability becomes more important every year to US consumers, they require more eco-friendly solutions.
+As sustainability becomes more important every year to US consumers, more eco-friendly solutions will become mainstream.
 To be perfectly clear, recycled cardboard is a good thing.
-Less trees are cut down as our own trash is used as an input instead.
+Less trees are cut down and trash is used as an input instead.
 What alternatives offer more benefits and less waste?

 The Zero Waste Moving Box